 Line 2 declares the colour set DBM.
-This is done by means of a built-in colour set constructor which makes it is easy to declare indexed colour sets, i.e., sets on the form $\{x_i, x{i+1}, ..., x{k-1}, x_k\}$ where x is an identifier (i.e., a text string), while i and k are two integers (specified by means of two integer expressions).
-CPN ML does not recognise different font styles and thus $x_r$ is written as x(r) or as x r (where the space after x is significant).
-By adding "declare ms" (where ms stands for multi-set) we instruct the CPN ML compiler to declare a constant multi-set, having a single appearance of each element in DBM.
-This constant is predefined, but to save space on the ML heap it is only declared when the user asks for it.
-The constant is denoted by ms'DBM or simply by DBM, and it is used in the initialization expression of Inactive.
-We could also have declared DBM by means of an enumeration colour set, but then it would have been impossible to make the declaration independent of the actual value of n.
+This is done by means of a built-in colour set constructor which makes it is easy to declare indexed colour sets, i.e., sets of the form $\{x_i, x{i+1}, ..., x{k-1}, x_k\}$ where x is an identifier (i.e., a text string), while i and k are two integers (specified by means of two integer expressions).
+CPN ML does not recognise different font styles and thus x_r is written as x(r) or as x r (where the space after x is significant).
+In the initialization expression of Inactive the function DBM.all() is used to generate the multi-set containing a single appearance of each element in DBM.
+The function DBM.all() is a colour set function that is automatically defined for the colour set, but then it would have been impossible to make the declaration independent of the actual value of n.

 Lines 3-5 declare the colour set MES.
 First we declare a colour set PR which is the cartesian product of DBM with itself.
-By adding "declare mult" we instruct the CPN ML compiler to declare a function mult'PR by which we can multiply two DBM multi-sets with each other in order to get a PR multi-set.
-This function is predefined, but to save space on the ML heap it is only declared when the user asks for it.
-As an example, we have mult'PR(2'd3+1'd4, 1'd2+3'd3) = 2'(d3,d2)+6'(d3,d3) + 1'(d4,d2) + 3'(d4,d3).
-The function mult'PR is used in line 7 of the declarations (see below).
+The CPN ML compiler automatically declares a function PR.mult with which we can multiply two DBM multi-sets with each other in order to get a PR multi-set.
+As an example, we have PR.mult(2'd3+1'd4, 1'd2+3'd3) = 2'(d3,d2)+6'(d3,d3) + 1'(d4,d2) + 3'(d4,d3).
+The function PR.mult is used in line 7 of the declarations (see below).
 Next we declare a function diff.
-The function takes two arguments and tests whether these are different from each other (<> means ).
+The function takes two arguments and tests whether these are different from each other (<> means \neq).
 Finally we declare MES to be the subset of PR which contains exactly those elements for which diff(s,r) is true.
-By adding "declare ms" we get a constant multi-set, denoted by ms'MES or simply by MES - and this is used in the initialization expression of Unused.
+The function MES.all() is also automatically generated by the CPN ML compiler, and it calculates a constant multi-set.
+This function is used in the initialization expression of Unused.